dotnet/docs/docs/core/compatibility/unsupported-apis.md

 This article organizes the affected API members by namespace.

 > [!NOTE]
+>
-> This article is a work-in-progress.
+> - This article is a work-in-progress.
 It is not a complete list of APIs that throw exceptions on .NET Core.
+> - This article does not include the explicit interface implementations for binary serialization that throw on .NET Core.
+For more information, see [Binary serialization in .NET Core](../../standard/serialization/binary-serialization.md#binary-serialization-in-net-core).

 ## System